eshazen/retro-25/notes/VFD-Display/README.md

 There are a few issues:

 * Need a 25V supply, but << 1A total current
+ * Ordered an MT3806 boost module "free" ship from China.
+Also need a buck to provide 2.5V or so for the filaments.
+Maybe a PS sequencing circuit, as the HV should come on last and turn off first.
 * Need to power the filaments at 1.2V each, 50mA (total 0.6A if parallel, or 14.4V if series).